 More importantly, federally-funded equipment, even if title is with the University, cannot be used in a service center unless specifically allowed by the Government sponsor.
 The service center manager should contact their DPA if use of Government funded equipment is contemplated in a service center.

 Departments may choose to subsidize service center equipment (i.e., purchase equipment with unrestricted department funds and not charge all or a portion to the center for depreciation).
 This equipment must still be identified as a service center asset (by organization code) in Sunflower.
 It is vital that the equipment is not included in the equipment depreciation cost pool for F&A rate cost studies or proposals.

 The University has decreed that although the interest on assets financed from FY2005 forward is automatically allowable, interest on asset financed prior to FY2005 are not.
 Therefore, as of FY2017, there are no capital assets with remaining net book value.
 Interest is an allowable expense to the service center.

 Service center managers should contact Capital Planning & Management CP&M if they wish to purchase equipment using debt through University external financing.

 Interest will not be charged if the equipment funds are obtained from the center’s department’s gift or unrestricted funds.
 It is only when the center requires the use of external financing that interest is required.
-Contact Capital Accounting to see if they are willing to post the monthly amortization payment to the department’s gift account and if not, the department should post the monthly depreciation journal.
+The department will need to post the monthly depreciation journal.

-Starting in FY04, Capital Accounting has begun charging a markup fee for utilizing the University’s finances.
-This unallowable markup can not be posted to an academic or the VSC service center.
+Starting in FY2004, Capital Accounting has begun charging an unallowable markup fee for utilizing the University’s finances.
+This unallowable markup cannot be posted to an academic or the VSC service center.
 Therefore for the unallowable markup fee the service center should provide Capital Accounting with an unrestricted or gift PTA.

 4. Asset Categories and Depreciable Lives